Queer literature and masculinity: On reading Jean Genet

 Growing up in a conservative country town, marked by emotional stiltedness, anti-sex, anti-LGBT rhetoric, these men, these images of queer people still holding the scars of repression, spoke to me in a very intimate way.

 The only language that I could see was the masculine.
 Prowess in sports, or physical size, or work, or mechanical skill, was idealised.
 Anything else became actively despised and ridiculed.

 Because of this I drifted like Genet did, unsure of my future, or of my emotions.
 I felt as if the language I had sought could not be possible.
 With the weight of religious guilt hanging over my head, there were few people I could turn to.

 When I first picked up Genet’s The Thief’s Journal in a second hand bookshop when I was 19, I knew I had found that language.
 Despite living in a different century, a different country, even speaking a different tongue, I felt I knew Genet, and I felt that he knew me.

-Will Farnsworth is a writer and actor from Launceston, Tasmania.
+Simone Anders is a writer and actor from Launceston, Tasmania.
 They have written for Querelle, Mascara Literary Review, WORDLY Magazine, and Underground Writers.
 They have performed across Victoria and NSW and in 2016, was one of the founding members of the Geelong Pride Film Festival, and as of 2019, has worked extensively with JOY 94.9.